Time-IMM: A Dataset and Benchmark for Irregular Multimodal Multivariate Time Series: Time-IMM : A Dataset for Irregular Multimodal Multivariate Time Series

-\paragraph{Handling Asynchronous Timestamps.} Unlike traditional multimodal datasets \cite{time_mmd, multimodalmimic} that assume or enforce temporal alignment between modalities, Time-IMM explicitly preserves asynchronous timestamping.
-Numerical time series and textual observations are allowed to occur on independent, irregular schedules.
-We do not impose alignment between the timestamps of numerical and textual data—this reflects real-world conditions where modalities are generated through fundamentally different processes (e.g., continuous sensors vs. episodic reports).
-This design choice enables more flexible modeling, supporting realistic multimodal fusion strategies that can account for both recency and content semantics.
+\paragraph{Handling Asynchronous Timestamps.} Unlike traditional multimodal datasets~\cite{time_mmd, multimodalmimic} that assume or enforce temporal alignment between modalities, \textsc{Time-IMM} intentionally preserves asynchronous timestamping.
+Numerical and textual observations occur on independent, irregular schedules, reflecting real-world conditions where continuous sensors and episodic reports are generated through different processes.
+Rather than forcing alignment, which can be ambiguous or misleading under irregular sampling, our design allows models to learn soft temporal associations through the timestamp-to-text fusion module described in Section~\ref{sec:immtsf_library}.
+This approach retains full flexibility for downstream work to apply alternative alignment strategies, such as window-based or delay-aware matching, without constraining the data itself.